BruceZhaoR/adv-r/Expressions.md

 #> └─1
 ```

-But if you are using a function factory (as described in [function factories]), a function that returns another function, the first component might be another call:
+But if you are using a function factory (Chapter \@ref(function-factories)), a function that returns another function, the first component might be another call:

 ```r